attoyibi/mydashboard/README.md

 ### Project Structure

-This front-end project is located in the `frontend` directory.
+This front-end project is located in the `mydashboard` directory.

 ### Installation